kyma-project/website/content/blog-posts/2020-01-16-integration-testing-in-k8s/index.md

   - "/blog/2020-01-16-integration-testing-in-k8s"
 ---

 In Kubernetes, you often come across projects that are true mosaics of cloud-native applications.
-In such a microservice architecture, we don't meet too many stand-alone services - most of them have dependencies that aren't immediately obvious.
+We don't meet too many stand-alone services in such a microservice architecture, as most of them have dependencies that aren't immediately obvious.
 Integrating such pieces and checking if they all work together may be a daunting challenge.

 <!-- overview -->

-The structure of Kubernetes projects usually consists of a number of Helm charts that you can roughly divide into these categories:
+Kubernetes projects usually consist of a number of Helm charts that you can roughly divide into these categories:

 - Charts of well-known open-source products, such as Istio or Jaeger, that provide service communication, tracing, and many other features you use along with the "Don't reinvent the wheel" rule
 - Charts with in-house components, such as Kubernetes controllers and microservices exposing REST or GraphQL APIs, that you develop to fill in the gaps not addressed yet by the external projects but required for your application to work
 - Charts with full-blown solutions that can perfectly work on their own

 Such a mixture creates a web of dependencies.
 For example, imagine a situation in which all your components depend on the properly configured Istio.
-Upgrading it would be a nightmare without a set of automated integration tests that create a Kubernetes cluster, deploy your suite of services on it, and run integration tests to check resource dependencies, provide consistent deployment order, and ensure all pieces of your puzzle fit together at all times.
+Upgrading it would be a nightmare without a set of automated integration tests.
+Such tests create a Kubernetes cluster, deploy your suite of services on it, and run integration tests.
+This allows you to check resource dependencies, provide consistent deployment order, and ensure all pieces of your puzzle fit together at all times.

 When thinking about a proper integration testing tool for your project, you also want to have an all-purpose solution that meets the needs of both developers and users.
 You want to deploy integration tests on any Kubernetes cluster - locally to allow developers or system administrators to validate their work easily and immediately, and on clusters provisioned on cloud providers to assure users can use your application safely in their production environment.

-## Helm tests and related issues
+## Helm tests & related issues

-When we started working on Kyma, we had all those things in mind.
+When we started to work on Kyma, we had all those things in mind.
 We decided to define integration tests as [**Helm tests**](https://helm.sh/docs/topics/chart_tests/).
 In this approach, a test is a [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) with the `helm.sh/hook: test` annotation.
 You place the test under the `templates` directory of the given Helm chart.
 Helm creates such a test in a Kubernetes cluster just like it does with any other resource.

 The reason why we took this testing path was quite simple - we used Helm extensively in our project and the Helm in-built tool for testing was a natural choice.
 Also, writing Helm tests turned out to be quite easy.